-- Disability assistance payments (DAPs) (these include lifetime disability assistance payments (LDAPs); - Direct transfers to another RDSP for the same beneficiary; and - Repayments under the Canada Disability Savings Act
+- disability assistance payments (DAPs) (these include lifetime disability assistance payments (LDAPs); - direct transfers to another RDSP for the same beneficiary; and - repayments under the Canada Disability Savings Act

-Only the beneficiary or the beneficiary's estate are permitted to receive payments from an RDSP.
+Only the beneficiary or the beneficiary's estate will be permitted to receive payments from the RDSP.

-Disability Assistance Payments (DAPs)
+Disability assistance payments (DAPs)

-A DAP is any payment from an RDSP to the beneficiary or to their estate.
-A DAP is a singular payment that can be requested at any time and may consist of contributions, Grant, Bond, and income earned in the account.
+A DAP is any payment from an RDSP to the beneficiary or to his or her estate after his or her death.
+A DAP is a singular payment that can be requested at any time and may consist of contributions, Grant, Bond, and income earned in the count.